 That being said, you can get a wide variety of canned food, including: tomatoes, cucumbers, cauliflower, relishes, fruits, chestnuts, anchovies, corned beef, soup, spam, beef, chicken, potatoes, onions, ham and even spaghetti and meatballs.

-The shelf life of this type of foods varies but when they’ve been properly canned, you can expect them to still be delicious after 3 years (a lot more in some cases).
+The shelf life of these foods varies but when they’ve been properly canned, you can expect them to still be delicious after 3 years (a lot more in some cases).
+Spam, for instance, is said to have an INFINITE shelf life, so long as the can remains intact, the only thing difference you may notice when you open it would be a difference in taste.

 Pretty much any kind of beans you can get your hands on will do: black beans, pinto, kidney beans, etc.